wlperry/umd_biostats/ecostats_lectures/lecture_11/11_02_class_activity.html.md

 :::

-**Interpreting Z-statistics:**
-- Large |Z| values indicate bigger differences
-- Z > 1.96 approximately equivalent to p < 0.05
+**Interpreting Z-statistics:** - Large \|Z\| values indicate bigger differences - Z \> 1.96 approximately equivalent to p \< 0.05 - Sign
-- Sign indicates direction of difference
+indicates direction of difference
 :::
 :::::

 # Which post F test to use?

 -   Wilcoxon Rank-Sum Test (Mann-Whitney U)

     -   What it does: Pairwise comparisons between two groups at a time

     -   Ranking: Re-ranks data separately for each pair of groups being compared

     -   Use case: When you want simple pairwise comparisons

     -   Correction: Typically uses Bonferroni or other p-value adjustments

     -   Code: pairwise.wilcox.test()

-      - `rpairwise.wilcox.test(v_circ_df$phase_shift_violated,
-                     v_circ_df$treatment,
-                     p.adjust.method = "bonferroni")`
+        -   `rpairwise.wilcox.test(v_circ_df$phase_shift_violated,                   v_circ_df$treatment,                  p.adjust.method = "bonferroni")`

 -   Dunn's Test

     -   What it does: Pairwise comparisons specifically designed for Kruskal-Wallis

     -   Ranking: Uses the same overall ranking from the original Kruskal-Wallis test

     -   Use case: The "official" post-hoc for Kruskal-Wallis

     -   Correction: Multiple options (Bonferroni, Holm, BH, etc.)

     -   Code: Requires dunn.test or FSA package

-  - `rlibrary(FSA)
-dunnTest(phase_shift_violated ~ treatment,
-         data = v_circ_df,
-         method = "bonferroni")`
+    -   `rlibrary(FSA) dunnTest(phase_shift_violated ~ treatment,         data = v_circ_df,        method = "bonferroni")`

 -   Which to use?

     -   Use Dunn's test because:

         -   ✅ It's the proper follow-up to Kruskal-Wallis
         -   ✅ Maintains consistency with the overall K-W test ranking
         -   ✅ More statistically appropriate for the omnibus test you ran
         -   ✅ Standard in published research

     -   Wilcoxon is fine for simple two-group comparisons, but when you've already done Kruskal-Wallis (a 3+ group test), - Dunn's is the standard choice.

     -   Think of it this way: Kruskal-Wallis ranks ALL your data once.

     -   Dunn's test uses those same ranks.
 Wilcoxon throws away that information and re-ranks for each pair.